JibanRawal/Google-Data-Analytics-Certificate/README.md

 __Structured thinking__ is the process of recognizing the current problem or situation, organizing available information, revealing gaps and opportunities, and identifying the options.

+# The three (or four) V words for big data
+When thinking about the benefits and challenges of big data, it helps to think about the three Vs: volume, variety, and velocity.
+Volume describes the amount of data.
+Variety describes the different kinds of data.
+Velocity describes how fast the data can be processed.
+Some data analysts also consider a fourth V: veracity.
+Veracity refers to the quality and reliability of the data.
+These are all important considerations related to processing huge, complex datasets.

+__Volume__: The amount of data

+__Variety__: The different kinds of data

+__Velocity__: How fast the data can be processed

+__Veracity__: The quality and reliability of the data